LukeSmithxyz/LARBS/README.md

 ## Installation:

-On an Arch bash distribution as root, run the following:
+On an Arch based distribution as root, run the following:

 ```
 curl -LO lukesmith.xyz/larbs.sh